 Does Travel Insurance Cover AirBnb?
 Everything You Need to Know

 However, these stays often come with a steep price tag, with NerdWallet reporting that Airbnb stays can be more expensive than hotels for many solo travelers and couples.
-With high costs involved, it’s no surprise that Airbnb guests are looking to protect their trip investment in case they can no longer travel.
+With high costs involved, it’s no surprise that many Airbnb guests are interested in protecting their reservations with trip cancellation and reimbursement coverage.

-Yes, travel insurance policies can offer coverage for Airbnbs, or similar vacation rentals like VRBO.
-In the vast majority of cases, travel insurance providers will treat your Airbnb stay as it would a hotel, resort, or other type of lodging arrangement.
+Yes, many travel insurance policies offer cancellation and interruption reimbursement coverage for Airbnbs, hotel stays, and other vacation rentals like VRBO.
+In the vast majority of cases, travel insurance providers will treat your Airbnb stay as they would a hotel, resort, or other type of lodging arrangement.
 This means your booking must be prepaid and nonrefundable in order to be covered by insurance.

 Some examples of coverage you may receive through a travel insurance policy for your upcoming Airbnb stay include:

-- Cancellations due to you or someone in your group falling ill
+- Airbnb booking cancellations due to you or someone in your group falling ill

 - Your personal belongings being stolen from the rental property